barnumbirr/tweetuoso/README.md

     $ Please visit this url to get the token: <url>
     $ PIN:

 Open that URL in your browser.
 You should see the standard OAuth Twitter connection screen.
-Click Allow.
+Click **Allow**.

 Twitter will then provide you with a PIN code that authenticates the connection between the client app and your Twitter account.